Ayiwoma/Statistical-Modelling-Project/README.md

 6. Data Preprocessing: This was needed, to process data by handling missing values, encoding categorical variables, and scaling numerical features, it allows the Dataframe to process this data to make it more readable.

+7. In using regression, the algorithm showed how Mean Squared Error: 3.944304526105059e-31 and R-squared Score:
+   0.0 which showed that the data retrieved was good.

 ## Results